allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   [
     *Measure the Water*: \
-    - Measure the exact water amount listed in "*How to make mix*" (e.g., 15.3 ml), and place in a small container.
-Note: you can use a combination of syringe sizes to measure.
-For example, to measure 15.3 ml you could use a 10 ml syringe and 1 ml syringe.
+    - Look at the "*How to make mix*" column to see how much water you need.
+    - Measure that exact amount, and place into a small container.
+    - *Tip:* you can use multiple syringes to get the exact amount (e.g., a 10 mL syringe and a 1 mL syringe).
   ],
   [
     *Add the Food*: \
     - *If solid:* weigh the amount (e.g., 0.50 g).
-If possible, do this in a different room from the patient.
+Handle powders in a different room from the patient so they don't breathe them in.
     - *If liquid:* Use a syringe to measure the volume (e.g., 0.5 ml).

     Add the food to the water you prepared in step 1.